 The proposal incorporates appropriate design features including window size and location that will permit adequate solar penetration as well as cross ventilation to future development.
-It is evident through the reference architectural design drawings provided with this Planning Proposal and the urban design study show that liveability for the future residents is a primary consideration for the future building design in terms of solar access and cross ventilation has been maximised and will not impact on neighbouring dwellings which will not be reduced to less than 2 hours between 9.00am and 3.00pm on 21 June.
+It is evident through the reference architectural design drawings provided with this Planning Proposal and the urban design study show that liveability

-As such, the proposal does not result in unacceptable overshadowing of adjoining residential properties.
+The proposal does not result in unacceptable overshadowing of adjoining residential properties.
 Appropriate setbacks are employed to ensure solar access and privacy to adjoining development and the overall objective the boulevard precinct is achieved.